Vita

 Stever, G. (1991).
 Imaginary social relationships and personality correlates.
 Journal of Psychological Type, 21, 68-76.

 Stever, G. (1991).
 Type and fan subculture: Discovering how personality affects attachments to celebrities.
-Proceedings for the International Conference for the Association of Psychological Type.
+Proceedings for the International Conference or the Association of Psychological Type.
 July 13, 1991: Richmond, VA.

 Stever, G. (2019).
 Celebrity: A state or a trait?
 The Amplifier, the publication of APA Division 46 (invited).

 Stever, G. (2019).
 The impact of media: A new model for understanding parasocial experiences.
-All About Mentoring.
+All About Mentoring, 52 (Empire State College/SUNY)

 Dissertation and Thesis: